gofullstack/annoyances-cookbook/README.md

 rhel
 ----
-Red Hat, CentOS and Scientific Linux are currently supported.
+Removes any preexisting firewall rules, turns off SELinux, uninstalls apache if it's on for some reason and removes /root/.bash_logout if it exists.
+Red Hat, CentOS, Fedora and Scientific Linux are currently supported.

 ubuntu
 ------
-Ubuntu is currently supported.
+Does an "apt-get update", turns off apparmor and turns off byobu.
+Currently Ubuntu-only.

 Usage
 =====